emacs-jupyter

 Then Build It

-That bit about installing it in my home directory and linking it isn't necessary, but I didn't want to let the Makefile clobber anything (and I was too lazy to read it too closely).
+That bit about installing it in my home directory and linking it isn't necessary, but just a habit of mine, since I tend to forget how I installed things and having it set up this way makes me remember.

 Fix the Other Problem